Spatial structure of multipartite entanglement at measurement induced phase transitions: Acknowledgments

 \section{Acknowledgments}

 We thank S.~Avakian for bringing to our attention the measurement-only model, and Y.~Saint-Aubin for discussions regarding classical percolation.
+We also thank Timothy Hsieh and Paul Roux for useful discussions.
 W.W.-K. is supported by a grant from the Foundation Courtois, a Chair of the Institut Courtois, a Discovery Grant from NSERC, and a Canada Research Chair.

 \begin{appendices}

 {\arabic{subsection}}